 Linda Blackford, “After Weekend of National Shaming, Kentucky’s ‘Child Bride’ Bill to Move Forward,” Lexington Herald Leader (March 5, 2018).
 Following a weekend of backlash to the delay of a hearing for Kentucky’s Senate Bill 48, which would limit child marriage in the state, Sen. Whitney Westerfield has stated that the bill will get a hearing this week.
 The hearing had initially been delayed due to the conservative Kentucky Family Foundation’s concerns that the bill would allow 17-year-olds to marry without a parent’s permission.
 The group now plans to testify in support of SB 48, which was revised to require permission from both a judge and the minor’s parents.
 Read more.

 Ana Ceballos, “Senate, House Reach Compromise on Controversial Child Marriage Bill,” Florida Politics (March 5, 2016).
 The Florida Senate unanimously approved a compromise bill to limit child marriage in the state, sending it back to the House for approval.
-The compromise bill would allow 17-year-olds to marry a partner no more than two years older, with parental permission.
-The bill’s sponsor celebrated the compromise bill’s removal of the pregnancy exception for 16- and 17-year-olds which was inserted by a House amendment, despite the new bill falling short of a complete ban on child marriage.
+The compromise bill would allow 17-year-olds to marry a partner no more than two years their elder, with parental permission.
+The bill’s sponsor celebrated the compromise bill’s removal of a pregnancy exception for 16- and 17-year-olds, inserted by a House amendment, despite the new bill falling short of a complete ban on child marriage.
 Read more.

 Joel Ebert, “Bill Making Underage Marriage Illegal Delayed Amid Concerns on Senate Floor,” Tennessean (March 5, 2018).
 Following one of the longest floor debates of the year, Tennessee Senator Jeff Yarbro opted to delay a vote on his bill to end child marriage in the state.
 Opposition came from some lawmakers who wanted to see exceptions to allow underage marriage in some circumstances, while supporters cited the need to prevent minors from being forced into marriages with older adults.
 Read more.